-Assistant Secretary of the Air Force for Installations and Logistics Philip N. Whittaker warns that military aviation may experience a serious crisis in terms of airspace available in the future.

-Assistant Secretary of Defense for Installations and Logistics Barry J. Shillito terms civil aviation operations "incompatible" with military airfields, which may initiate major alert missions, tary aviation has been, and until 1980 is expected to remain, stable at about 30,000 aircraft.
-The number of civil aviation aircraft movements from controlled airports, according to FAA forecasts, will triple during this decade.
+Assistant Secretary

+of the Air Force

+for Installations

+and Logistics

+Philip N.

+Whittaker warns

+that military

+aviation may experience a serious

+crisis in terms

+of airspace

+available in

+the future.

+Assistant Secretary

+of Defense for

+Installations and

+Logistics Barry

+J. Shillito terms

+civil aviation

+operations "incompatible" with

+military airfields,

+which may initiate

+major alert missions.